British School of Brussels

-BSB follows an English elementary school curriculum, and offers a bilingual English/French programme.
-Teachers are recruited among English and French native speakers.
-It offers programmes for pupils aged 4–14 in a 50/50 timetable covering both languages.
+BSB has a bilingual English/French programme.
+English and French mother-tongue teachers teach students aged 4–14 in a 50/50 timetable covering both languages.

 In 2016, BSB opened the Jacques Rogge Sports Centre on campus.
+As a result, BSB is said to have the best indoor school sports facilities in Europe.
 The new Sports Centre includes: a 25m swimming pool, gymnastics arena, dance studio, fitness suite and multi-purpose sports hall.

 History

 The British School of Brussels was founded on 5 December 1969 by a group of businessmen led by Sir Dick Pantlin CBE, just as the UK was preparing to join the European Union.
 Pantlin went on to become the chairman of the board of Trustees and Honorary President of the school with Leslie Firman, the group's secretary.
-The school was also co-founded by Mike Goodman.
-The school's houses are named after them; Pantlin, Firman and Goodman.
 For its first few months it occupied temporary premises in the Rue de la Loi in Brussels.
 The School first opened on 15 September 1970 with 213 pupils aged 5–13 and 16 teaching staff including the first headmaster, Alan Humphries.
 On 9 December 1970, the Duke of Edinburgh officially opened the first building on the campus, then called Building 1.
-In 2004 all buildings were renamed after famous Belgian people or fictional characters such as Victor Horta and Tintin.
+In 2006 all buildings were renamed after famous Belgian people or fictional characters such as Victor Horta and Tintin.

 Primary

+In Primary School, students benefit from a personalised curriculum inspired by the UK national curriculum but tailored to our international community.
+With small class sizes and a focus on inquiry-based learning, students receive a well-rounded education that nurtures both academic and personal growth.

 The Primary School curriculum is open for ages 1–11.
-The Primary School has dedicated facilities for each age group: Early Childhood Centre (ages 1–3), Lower Primary (age 3-7) and Upper Primary (age 7-11).
-Each part of the Primary School has its own school building and playground.
+The Primary School has dedicated facilities for each age group: Early Childhood Centre (ages 1–3), Lower Primary (age 3–7) and Upper Primary (age 7–11).
+Each part of the Primary School has its own school building and playground, allowing children to develop in a caring environment that is suited to their age group.

 Secondary

-At age 16, all students take either nine or ten GCSEs.

-Post-16, students are given the option to study for English A Levels, the International Baccalaureate Diploma or Business and Technology Education Council (BTEC) vocational courses in Applied Science, Business, Hospitality and Sport.
-Furthermore, students studying A-levels take the Extended Project Qualification in addition to normal exams.
+At the Secondary level, BSB offers a choice between A Levels, BTEC qualifications, and the IB Diploma.